Table of Contents

 - Establish a corporate bank account and deposit the needed share capital,

-- Appoint the company’s directors or management in accordance with the law,
+- Appoint the company’s directors or management per the law,

 - File the articles of incorporation, as well as the names and addresses of the shareholders and managers, with the Trade Register,